 Blockchain and distributed ledger technologies (DLTs) have given rise to fast and secure transactions which do not require any involvement of centralized third-party intermediaries, such as banks or brokers.
 Today, cryptocurrencies constitute perfect means of value exchange and are sought after by investors.
 Yet, there is a catch — blockchains demand large resources to operate properly.
 For instance, proof-of-work consensus mechanisms used by Bitcoin and Ethereum utilize terawatts of electricity which translates into a gigantic carbon footprint.
-Nevertheless, there is an alternative called Hedera, a public distributed ledger technology which utilizes hashgraph consensus to retain and improve upon the best qualities of blockchain, while using significantly less electricity.
+Nevertheless, there is an alternative called Hedera, a public distributed ledger technology that utilizes hashgraph consensus to retain and improve upon the best qualities of blockchain, while using significantly less electricity.

 - The Hedera network is based on the innovative hashgraph consensus, developed by Dr. Leemon Baird, which constitutes a more efficient alternative to proof-of-work consensus found on the most ubiquitous public blockchains